 - Will all users access the service, or will some access a centralized data set via the local area network which in turn syncs to the Workplace service?

 - What data is most important?
 What files are going to be used frequently and leverage the Workplace file-sharing features?
 Organize this key data into projects and sync those projects first.

 When setting up a new Workplace team, there are some key concepts that are important to understand and to take into consideration:

-We recommend performing a test with a moderate size data set to verify that syncing speed is as expected.
-Should the speeds be below expectation, focus on isolating the bottleneck and, if necessary, contact Get Support for Your Workplace Account.
+We recommend performing a test with a moderate size data set to verify that syncing speed is as fast as expected.
+If that speed falls below expectations, focus on isolating the bottleneck and, if necessary, contact Get Support for Your Workplace Account.

-Keep in mind that shared volumes can have high load which may affect the throughput of data, so testing should additionally be performed during periods of peak traffic.
+Keep in mind that shared volumes can have high load, which may affect the throughput of data, so testing should also be performed during periods of peak traffic.

 The last preparatory step is to have a clear understanding of which projects should be uploaded first.
-Dependent on the data set, the initial upload can take a long time.
+Dependent on the data set, the initial upload can take quite a while.

 To ensure the team can begin using the Workplace service as soon as possible, assess what data is most frequently accessed and is most critical for the team to work on collaboratively.
-With this in mind, plan which projects will be uploaded first.
+With this in mind, decide which projects to upload first.

-Once the key projects are uploaded, then upload the lower priority projects, leaving the least important data to be uploaded last.
+Once the key projects are uploaded, upload the lower priority projects, and leave the least important data for last.

-We recommend creating a table, as per the example below, listing each project as well as the priority, the sequence in which they will be uploaded and the project owners.
-It is also useful to list the file count, to ensure you are within the recommended limit per project.
+We recommend creating a table, as illustrated in below, listing all projects, their priorities, the project owners, and the sequence in which the projects will be uploaded.
+It's also useful to list the file count, just to ensure you are within the recommended limit per project.